-2. Start by adding about three to four tablespoons of sugar to the mixing bowl.
+- Grab your powdered sugar.
+Start by adding about three to four tablespoons of sugar to the mixing bowl.
 Using a mixer or a spatula — depending on your preference or availability of materials — start mixing the sugar and frosting together.
 Start with mixing for about 30 seconds.

 - Take a look at your frosting.
 Does it look like you are hoping?
 Is the frosting thicker?
-If it’s still too thin, worry not, for you can just add the sugar until it reaches the consistency you are aiming for.
+If it’s still too thin, just add more powdered sugar 1 teaspoon at a time and mix until it reaches the consistency you are aiming for.

 Color makes life in general more exciting.
 If you want to add some color for some quirkiness, here is our detailed on how to do exactly this one.

 - This one is fairly simple.
 Just fill an empty clean mixing bowl with the entirety of your store-bought frosting.
 Make sure your mixing bowl is properly and thoroughly cleaned.